dobkeratops/openfbx/README.md

 reads subset of fbx 3d model file format(ascii).
-Intended for a file translator or integration in other tools/engines only tested with a small number of fbx files from blender so far. minimal support at the moment:-
+Intended for a file translator or integration in other tools/engines only tested with a small number of fbx files from blender so far. support at the moment:-
+-coordinate frames
+-animation curves
 -mesh
 -weighmaps
 -animation
+-UV's
-verified in a debug-viewer
+verified in a debug-viewer(but no texture viewer)

+includes a vertex reducer to find {xyz,uv..}  vertices for rendering

+fbxviewer.cpp is the test program , loads a file passed in the command line & views it